DuncanIdahoCT/espresence-mmwave-nightlight-sensor/README.md

 Then it occured to me that since I needed a nightlight, maybe I could find one that also had USB so I could use the internal power supply that would include, and what I stumbled on was perfect!
 A nightlight, and outlet extender... which I wasn't even counting on, plus USB.
 Additionally it was nice and big with a roomy night light difusser/lens and only screwed together so taking it apart to modify didn't involve breaking plastic or trying to crack the glue so I ordered one and started to tinker.

-Assemnbly notes and images can be found here [here](static/project.md)!

 ### Installation:
  * Download these files and copy them (keeping their subfolder paths) into your Home Assistant config/esphome main folder: